Bagshot

 History

-Along with Fairseat, Harrow Weald and Kelvedon Hatch, Bagshot served as the "first hop" from London along a route which was planned in the late 1950s but only completed once the Post Office Tower was operational in the late 1960s.
-Bagshot differs from the other three as the site is the point at which two of the new routes diverge, towards Southampton or the main route to the west.
+In common with Fairseat, Harrow Weald and Kelvedon Hatch, Bagshot served as the "first hop" from London along a route which was planned in 1950s but only completed in the mid-to-late 1960s once the "new" Post Office Tower was operational.
+Bagshot differs from the other three as the route from London immediately splits, continuing towards Bristol (via Stokenchurch) and Southampton (via Buster Hill).
+This was not the original concept.

-A 1967 article in the Post Office Electrical Engineer's Journal, discussing the use of horn antennas, comments: "In 1960 it was decided to introduce...horn aerials capable of carying more than one band of microwave frequencies. [...] the first fully-loaded route, operating in the 4 and 6 GHZ bands, is being taken into service between the Post Office Tower, London, and Bagshot radio stations, carrying the London-Bristol and London-Southampton microwave systems".
+An in the Post Office Electrical Engineer's Journal, October 1967, discussing the use of horn antennas, comments: "In 1960 it was decided to introduce...horn aerials capable of carying more than one band of microwave frequencies. [...] the first fully-loaded route, operating in the 4 and 6 GHz bands, is being taken into service between the Post Office Tower, London, and Bagshot radio stations, carrying the London-Bristol and London-Southampton microwave systems".
+The POEEJ text may have been aspirational - the vision circuits needed for the launch of UHF 625-line television at the Rowridge transmitter were not available until late 1969.

 Photos